-Level: Magic user 2 Components: V

-Range: 60 ft Casting Time: 1 segment

-Duration: See below Saving Throw: None
+Arcane Transmutation/ Alteration Level: Magic user 2 Range: 60 ft Duration: See below Area of Effect: 10 square ft/ level Components: V Casting Time: 1 segment Saving Throw: None

 The powerful magic words of a knock spell open doors that are stuck, barred, locked, or even wizard locked.
 Chains (even those that are welded) and chests will also spring open under this spell.
 Doors that operate by gravity, such as portcullises, will not be opened by means of the spell.
 If a door is secured by a number of devices, only two will be opened by the spell; a triple-locked door is proof against a single casting of the enchantment.